-A student on AFAW who meets the SAP requirements at the end of the semester is removed from AFAW; and a student not meeting the SAP requirements at the end of the semester will be dismissed from Keiser University.
-Students who believe there are extenuating circumstances which should be considered before determining dismissal, should meet with an advisor to discuss the appeal process.
+A student who does not meet either or both the qualitative and quantitative benchmarks at the end of any semester will be placed on Academic Financial Aid Warning (AFAW) for the following semester.
+A student on AFAW who meets the SAP requirements at the end of the semester is removed from AFAW, and a student not meeting the SAP requirements at the end of the semester will be dismissed from Keiser University.
+Students who believe there are extenuating circumstances that should be considered before determining dismissal should meet with an advisor to discuss the appeal process.